 Lasair deals in objects and sources.
 A source is a detection by the telescope of an object.
 A source is a collection of pixels on the telecsopes light-collection device, which is significantly brighter than it was in the reference imagery, that was taken at the beginning of the survey.
-A source is detected with a specific narrowband optical filter: LSST uses filters u,g,r,i,z and ZTF uses g,r.
-When a lot of sources are found in the same place in the sky, the collection is called an object.
+A source is detected with a specific narrowband optical filter: LSST uses filters u,g,r,i,z,y and ZTF uses g,r.
+When a lot of sources are found in the same place in the sky (i.e. within 1.5 arcsec), the collection is called an object.
 Thus an object is a star or similar that does not move in the sky.
 Usually it is assumed that an object corresponds to a real astrophysical object, such as star or something extragalactic.
 The brightness of a source in a transient survey is actually a difference brightness.
-If an object is a variable star, then its optical flux was measured before the survey a reference flux - and the source detections is the difference, positive or negative, from this.
-When brightness is expressed as magnitudes, this measurement has two parts: absolute value, converted to magnitudes, and a flag to indicate positive or negative difference.
+If an object is a variable star, then its optical flux was measured before the survey a reference flux - and the source detection is the difference, positive or negative, from this.
+When difference brightness is expressed as magnitudes, this measurement has two parts: absolute value, converted to magnitudes, and a flag to indicate positive or negative difference.
+However, if there was nothing detected in the reference sky, then the difference magnitude is the same as the apparent magnitude.
 There are also solar-system objects and solar-system sources.
 The sources correspond to detections, and the objects to asteroids or other moving bodies in our solar system.
-However, the association of sources is mor difficult becuase that are in different positions in the sky due to orbital motion.
+However, the association of sources is more difficult because that are in different positions in the sky due to orbital motion.